-SHA provides affordable housing to more than 37,600 people through a variety of opportunities including SHA owned/managed units, subsidizing collaborative units operated by non-profit partners and tenant-based vouchers that provide subsidy to participants to rent in the private market.
-About one-third of SHA's participants in Seattle are children and another one-third are seniors or adults with disabilities.
-Nearly 85 percent of SHA households have annual incomes below 30 percent area median income and the median household income is \$12,522 annually.
+SHA provides affordable housing to more than 38,000 people1 through a variety of opportunities including SHA owned/managed units, subsidizing collaborative units operated by non-profit partners and tenant-based vouchers that provide subsidy to participants to rent in the private market.
+Thirty percent of SHA's participants in Seattle are children and about the same number of participants are seniors or adults with disabilities.
+About 82 percent of SHA households have annual incomes below 30 percent area median income (AMI) and their median household income is \$13,728 annually.

-In keeping with our mission, SHA also supports a wide range of community services for residents, including employment services, case management and youth activities.
+In keeping with SHA's mission, the agency also supports a wide range of community services for residents, including employment services, housing stability supports, case management and youth activities.

-Funding for the agency's activities comes from multiple sources including the HUD MTW Block Grant, special purpose HUD funds, other government grants, tenant rents and revenues from other activities.
+Funding for SHA's activities comes from multiple sources including the Moving to Work (MTW) funding flexibility, special purpose funds from the US Department of Housing and Urban Development (HUD), other government grants, tenant rents and revenues from other activities.
+This Plan focuses on activities supported by MTW federal funding.